 The Cook County Clerk's office will send a voter identification card to each voter after the applications are processed.
 The card lists each voter's precinct information and voting districts.

-Those who miss the regular registration deadline will still be able to vote if they register during the 25-day grace period from March 13 - April 6, 2013.
+Those who miss the regular registration deadline will still be able to vote if they register during the grace period from February 19 - March 15, 2014.
 During grace period registration, voters must sign up to vote in person

 at any of the Cook County Clerk's six courthouse locations.
 You must show two pieces of identification to register.
 The closest Cook County Clerk courthouse location to South Holland is: 16501 S. Kedzie, Markham, IL 60426